dhanekom/dbmigrator/README.md

 ### list:

-<code>dbmigrator list</code> displays a table that provides an overview of all migration versions including their descriptions, whether they have been run and whether their up and down sql migration files could be found
+<code>dbmigrator list</code> displays a table that provides an overview of all migration versions including their descriptions, whether they have been run and whether their up and down sql migration files could be found.

 ### version: